agentlang-ai/agentlang-docs/docs/quick-start.md

 # Quick Start

-In this section, we will develop a more involved application in Fractl.
+In this section, we will develop a more involved application in Agentlang.
 We'll be designing the model for a blogging-service.
 To start, create a directory to store the model files:

 ```shell